wheresmyweekend/my-leetcode/README.md

 ## Hello!

-A simple repository documenting all my letcode answers and explanations for my future self.
+A simple repository documenting all my leetcode answers and explanations for my future self.